Limerick, Louisville: History

 The neighborhood was developed in the 1860s as a place of residence for employees of the Louisville and Nashville Railroad freight yard.
-It was named because nearly all of the residents were from the Irish county of Limerick.
+It was named because nearly all of the residents were from County Limerick in Ireland.
 The St. Louis Bertrand Catholic Church was the centerpiece of the newly founded neighborhood.
 Limerick began the trend of working-class people living southwest of downtown, a trend which continues in the city to this day.

 The working class Irish immigrants lived in modest shotgun houses, with a moderate number of African Americans living in the alleyways behind them, while upper income Irish, known as "lace curtain Irish", built mansion houses on St. Catherine Street.
 The Irish Catholic presence in Limerick was strong enough that from 1872 to 1918 an annual St Patrick's Day march went from the church to Broadway.
 But as many of the railroad jobs left the area, the Irish began to move to South Louisville.

 On October 7, 1871, the Louisville Steam Engine Co.
 7 was formed to provide fire protection to the "southern suburbs" of Louisville.
 Its firehouse at 821 S. 6th Street is the oldest continuously active firehouse in the U.S. On December 10, 2008, Louisville Mayor Jerry Abramson announced his intention to close the firehouse and disband the company on January 1, 2009.

 As the Irish left, the African Americans moved from the alleyways into the vacated shotgun houses.
 In 1873, Louisville Central Public School, Kentucky's first state supported public school for African Americans was opened at 6th and Kentucky Streets.
 It would be later renamed Simmons College and finally Municipal College for Negros, a "colored" campus of the University of Louisville.
 The school is now in the process of reclaiming its former campus and is officially known as Simmons College of Kentucky.

 Beginning around 1874 Limerick was the site of two successive baseball fields, both named Eclipse Park and located at 7th and Kentucky streets (across the street from each other).
 They were the home of Louisville's major league team, the Louisville Colonels (originally the Louisville Eclipse) from 1882 until the team folded in 1899.
 It was here that Hall of Famer Honus Wagner made his major league debut on July 19, 1897.

 The news weekly Kentucky Irish American would be published from Limerick for nearly seventy years, starting in 1898.